liferay/liferay-docs/develop/tutorials/articles/01-introduction-to-liferay-development/03-creating-liferay-components.markdown

     gogo: IllegalArgumentException: Cannot coerce greet() to any of [(String)]

 Uh oh.
 What went wrong?
 That's right, your greet command needs a string argument.
 Try invoking your `greet` command with a string argument.
-E.g., enter `greet Bob` or `greet "Joe Bloggs"`.
+For example, enter `greet Bob` or `greet "Joe Bloggs"`.
 You should see a result like this:

     g! greet Bob
     Hello Bob!